chainstacklabs/developer-hub-content/info-articles/crypto-tokens-erc20-erc721-erc1155/Article.md

 Tokens are often a quicker way to leverage the existing standards of a successful and popular blockchain while building digital assets.
 Their most common use case is smart contracts on decentralized applications (DApps).

+### Fungible and Non-fungible Tokens

+Tokens generally fall under two categories: fungible tokens and non-fungible tokens.

+Fungible tokens are divisible digital assets that you can swap for other assets of the same type.
+No single unit is worth more or less than another.
+Think about how a dollar bill is similar to another one and can be easily exchanged.

+On the other hand, non-fungible tokens (also known as NFTs) are digital assets that you cannot easily exchange for other assets due to their uniqueness.
+For example, consider an artwork that holds a particular value for its owner and would be difficult to exchange for another artwork because their perceived values are different.

 ### ERCs and EIPs

-Before the adoption of token standards, blockchain developers created tokens according to personal preferences, often causing token ecosystems to experience difficulties when interacting.
+Before the adoption of token standards, blockchain developers often created tokens according to personal preferences, causing token ecosystems to experience difficulties when interacting.

 To solve this problem, Ethereum developers now create ERCs (Ethereum Request for Comments) and EIPs (Ethereum Improvement Proposals).
 These help to define the rules and required functions for tokens created on the Ethereum blockchain, making integrations and interactions much more accessible.

 ## ERC20 Tokens

 [**ERC20**](https://github.com/ethereum/EIPs/blob/master/EIPS/eip-20.md) is a protocol that defines standard APIs for creating fungible tokens in a smart contract.
-It was created in 2015 by Fabian Vogelsteller.
+It was created in 2015 by [Fabian Vogelsteller](https://twitter.com/feindura).

 Its main methods include: